SAMMISolutions/docs/doc_posts/_components/lioranboard.md

 {% include image.html w="auto" src="lioranboard.png" alt="LioranBoard" %}

-{% include alert.html text="LioranBOard is only an editor.
+{% include alert.html text="LioranBoard is only an editor.
 Use Stream Deck to press your buttons." type="warning" %}

 ### Deck Menu
 - Edit Deck - allows you to edit currently selected deck, same as double clicking on the deck